A new class of homology and cohomology 3-manifolds: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the Slovenian Research Agency grants No. BI-US/13-14-027, P1-0292-0101, J1-4144-0101, J1-5435-0101, and J1-6721-0101.
-We than Allen Hatcher for noticing an inaccuracy in the definition of Example 2.3.\\
+This research was supported by the Slovenian Research Agency grants No. BI-US/13-14-027, P1-0292, J1-4144, J1-5435, and J1-6721.
+We thank Allen Hatcher for noticing an inaccuracy in the initial version of Example 2.3.\\